 Intermediaries are organisations that provide support, tools and resources to help social innovators build skills and overcome the barriers to adoption.
 They also facilitate connections between actors to help innovations grow and scale.

 Meet your Network Facilitators...

-Monica Nagore and Hannah Rich are co-ordinating the Intermediaries innovation network on behalf of The Young Foundation.
+Shannon Downey and Monica Nagore are co-ordinating the community-led innovation network on behalf of The Young Foundation.

 Mónica is a Senior Associate at the Young Foundation, specializing in European and International Projects.
 She has a long track record and keen interest in social innovation, previously working for the City of York Council as Innovation Manager.
 Her past experience has involved facilitating and piloting a range of participatory civic projects, including open innovation models for involving citizens in public design, people-centred approaches for re-designing public services, and improved models for access to social services for at-risk groups.

 Monica is passionate about people and believes that believes technology provides us a golden opportunity to involve a much wider group in the change and decision-making processes we need for a better world.